kennkitchen/Webinology-Plugin-Template/README.md

 # Webinology Plugin Template
-This is a copy of the WordPress Plugin Boilerplate which has been modified to use some of the things we rely on at Webinology when developing plugins.
+This is a copy of the WordPress Plugin Boilerplate (WPPB) which has been modified to use some of the things we rely on at Webinology when developing plugins.

 ## Installation Instructions